 Used by the vast majority of current Alcor members, this is the most typical funding arrangement because it is affordable on a day-to-day basis (see table below for illustrative costs).
 Alcor is designated as both the beneficiary and owner of the life insurance policy (revocable if membership terminated), although Alcor may accept co-ownership and/or collateral assignment on large policies.
 The death benefit must equal or exceed the amount required for cryopreservation.
 Periodic premiums are paid to the life insurance company (an independent business entity from the Alcor Foundation), thus enabling the cost to be spread over an extended period of time.
 Alcor makes a claim on the policy only after the legal death of the member.
 Only highly-rated insurance companies (rated “A-” or better by A.M.
 Best should be considered by the applicant.

 Types of Life Insurance.
-There are three types of life insurance: Term Insurance, Whole Life Insurance, and Universal Life Insurance.
+Types of Life Insurance.
+There are four types of life insurance: Term Insurance, Whole Life Insurance, Universal Life Insurance, and Index Universal Life.

 Illustrative Monthly Premiums for Life Insurance.
 The table below provides some illustative rates for life insurance.
 All rates quoted August 2010 with an A-rated carrier, for a “preferred non-tobacco user.”
 The first example below is for a 30-year level term life insurance policy, upgradeable to whole/universal life insurance with no evidence of insurability.
 The remaining examples are for universal life with a “guarantee to age 120” rider providing that premiums will not increase and benefit amounts will not decrease until age 120.
 Quotes provided by insurance agent and Alcor member Rudi Hoffman.

 |29-year old female,